How To Edit WordPress Template Files? 3 Easy Methods

 There are several ways to edit WordPress template files, some common online and offline theme editing practices are introduced here.

-Using Theme Editor
+Method 1: Edit WordPress Template Files Using Theme Editor

 How To Access: